Delicate Bar Pendant Wire Weaving Tutorial

 Use your fingers and a large mandrel, such as a juice glass, to gently coax your bar into a soft curve.

 TIP: As you can see in the image below, I use a short piece of 1-1/2-inch copper pipe as a mandrel.
 This very basic piece of plumbing hardware has been invaluable to me as a forming tool.
-Look for items you have around your house, or cruise the plumbing aisle of your local hardware store to find useful mandrels for your wirework.
-Delicate Bar Pendant, Step 13: Give the bar a very slight curve by forming it on a large mandrel.
-The mandrel shown is a short section of 1-1/2-inch copper pipe
+Look for items you have around your house, or cruise the plumbing aisle of your local hardware store to find useful mandrels for your wirework. - Assemble the necklace chain

 We’re now going to finish off our pendant with a bead embellished chain.
 Begin by cutting two 7-1/2-inch pieces of delicate necklace chain in a finish that matches the wire you chose for your pendant.